jewel/clearskies/protocol/core.md

 The SHA256 of the file contents should be cached in a local database for performance reasons, and should be updated with the file size or mtime changes.

 The file ID is used for untrusted peers.
-It is changed every time the SHA256 changes.
-If the SHA256 of this file matches some other file, use the other file's ID.
-(This allows for deduplication.)
+It is created when the file entry is first created and does not change again.

-The aes128 encryption key is only used when sending the file to untrusted peers.
-It is predetermined so that all peers agree on how to encrypt the file.
+The key field holds an 128-bit encryption key and a 128-bit Initialization Vector (IV), in that order.
+The key is used to encrypt files when being sent to untrusted peers.
+They are predetermined so that all peers agree on how to encrypt the file.
-It should be changed whenever the SHA256 changes.
-As explained for the file ID, it should be random except when deduplicating.

 Windows compatibility